-Improvements in assisted reproductive technology are continuously nudging up IVF success rates and these improvements are being replicated in treatments centres around the world.
-Whilst success rates are rising, the numbers of patients accessing IVF treatments are also increasing.
-A successful ivf cycle may not be achieved the first time which means that in real terms the number of IVF cycles being performed is increasing alongside the number of unsuccessful cycles.
+Improvements in assisted reproductive technology are continuously nudging up IVF (in vitro fertilization) success rates and these improvements are being replicated in treatment centers around the world.
+Whilst success rates are rising, the number of patients accessing IVF treatments is also increasing.
+A successful IVF cycle may not be achieved the first time which means that in real terms the number of IVF cycles being performed is increasing alongside the number of unsuccessful cycles.

 Guaranteeing successful fertility treatment is not therefore a given.
 As someone who has experienced a failed IVF treatment cycle, as well as a cycle that ended in an early miscarriage, I know how devastating both outcomes can be.